-Why I Keep Coming Back to Jan Lake, Saskatchewan
+Why I Keep Coming Back to Jan Lake

-Over the years, many wonderful memories have been made in the charming resort community of Jan Lake, Saskatchewan.
+Over the years, many wonderful memories have been made in this charming resort community in central Saskatchewan.

 The smell of a campfire burning, nature walks and wildlife as well as blueberry picking, exploring the woods, fishing and boat rides are just some of the things that summer is all about.

 I have been coming to Jan Lake, Saskatchewan, for 12 years now and I stay from May to October.
 Every year, I experience new things.
 I began taking photos about ten years ago as I wanted to capture the memories, and be able to look back on these special moments whenever I choose.

 My first trip to Jan Lake was in 2007, when I was offered a job at Three Lakes Camp for the summer.
 It seemed like an interesting and exciting opportunity to get to experience something different.
 I remember arriving the first time and the first thing I noticed was the view from the big deck that overlooked the bay and Dog Island.
 I had never seen islands on a lake before.
 I found it so amazing, the sky was as blue as the water, and in the middle sat an island covered in lush green trees.
 What a spectacular sight to see.

 A few days later, I took a brief tour of the lake and could not believe the size of it.
 It seemed to go on for miles in all directions, and there were many islands dotted within it.
 Each one was different in size and shape, but they all looked heavenly surrounded by calm blue water.
 I knew from that moment that I was going to love this place.